FloodedRealms/borderlandkeep.com-old/README.md

 # Borderland Keep, The Keep on the Internet
-This is the project repository for the borderlandkeep.com landing page.
-If you are interested in contriubuting to a specific part (matrix admin, pleroma instance admin, crier developement, etc) of the project, please feel free to reach out.
+This is the historical borderland keep static site.
+It has been deprecated in favor of the new one.